You can grow peppers indoors. And here in this article, I will give you 11 tips to help you succeed.

 7. Do not forget to use (the right) fertilizer

-Fertilize your pepper plants weekly from the first or at least the second pot-up or transplant into a larger pot.
+Fertilize your pepper plants weekly from the first or at least the second pot-up or transplant them into a larger pot.

-Use a balanced or even nitrogen-heavy fertilizer when the plant is growing and developing leaves.
+Use a balanced or nitrogen-heavy fertilizer when the plant is growing and developing leaves.
 But as the plant matures, you want the fertilizer to help the plant produce pepper fruits to harvest.

-At this fruit stage, you want a fertilizer with high phosphorus (the second number in NPK) like 2-4-2.
+At this fruit stage, you want a fertilizer with high phosphorus (the second number in NPK), like 2-4-2.